Artistic language: Fictional languages

 By far the largest group of artlangs are fictional languages (sometimes also referred to as "professional artlangs").
 Fictional languages are intended to be the languages of a fictional world, and are often designed with the intent of giving more depth and an appearance of plausibility to the fictional worlds with which they are associated, and to have their characters communicate in a fashion which is both alien and dislocated.
 By analogy with the word "conlang", the term conworld is used to describe these worlds, inhabited by fictional constructed cultures.

 There are two major categories of fictional languages.

 Professional fictional languages are those languages created for use in books, movies, television shows, video games, comics, toys, and songs.
-Prominent examples of works featuring fictional languages include the Middle-earth and Star Trek universes, the game Ico and the songs of the French band Magma, singing in Kobaïan.
+Prominent examples of settings featuring fictional languages include Arda and the Star Trek universe, Simlish in The Sims, games like Ico and the Ar Tonelico series, and songs of the French band Magma, singing in Kobaïan.

 Internet-based fictional languages are hosted along with their "conworlds" on the Internet, and based at these sites, becoming known to the world through the sites' visitors.
 An example is Verdurian, the language of Mark Rosenfelder's Verduria on the planet of Almea.